willcodeforfoo/kevinmarsh.com/_posts/2016-03-31-til-shell-like-globbing-of-strings-in-ruby.md

 categories: TIL
 ---

-Today I learned you can perform shell-like globbing and matching any strings in Ruby with `File.fnmatch`.
+Today I learned you can perform shell-like globbing and matching of _any_ string in Ruby with `File.fnmatch` (not just filenames).

 ```ruby
 File.fnmatch("foo*", "food") #=> true